Scoop has an Ethical Paywall

 Four Women in a Man Cave - 'The Pink Hammer'

-Four Women in a Man Cave - The Pink Hammer
+Four Women In A Man Cave - The Pink Hammer

 Michele Amas' DIY comedy drama The Pink Hammer has been given a second life at Wellington's Circa Theatre. the flyer for The Pink Hammer Workshop invites us to “Join Maggie Taylor as she guides you through basic carpentry skills and chisels away at the stereotype that has kept women out of the tool box for so long,” but when four strangers turn up for their first lesson, they soon discover their tutor has disappeared - together with their pre-paid fees.
 No one is happy, least of all Maggie’s husband, for whom empowerment is something you plug into a wall socket.
 He knows nothing about the course and even less about GirlPower.
 Amas, who sadly expired from pancreatic cancer three years ago, created a commercially viable full-length drama that not only has a strong and engaging storyline, but also focusses on the hopes, fears, and other life issues of four female characters.
 She constructed an amusing and poignant story of a group of women trying to improve themselves and, in the process, establishing a sense of sisterhood in a world where the traditional alpha male sports a tool belt and is unashamed to be seen wearing a leather apron.
-As the play's pre-publicity package playfully inquires - “Five unhappy people in a shed full of tools.
+As the play's publicity package playfully inquires - “Five unhappy people in a shed full of tools.
 What could possibly go wrong?”

 Born in Dunedin, Amas moved to Wellington and gradated from the New Zealand Drama School in 1984.
 Best known for her work as an actor and Director in theatre, film and television, she nonetheless returned to school, studying for a Masters degree in Creative Writing at Victoria University and 2005 and winning the Adam Prize for her portfolio.
 Amas was also an accomplished poet - Daughter was selected for Best NZ Poems in 2005, and her collection After the Dance was both shortlisted for Montana NZ Book Awards in 2007 and nominated for the 2008 Prize in Modern Letters.
 Roger Hall called Amas' play “very funny” (high praise indeed from the master of domestic comedy), while Conrad Newport, director of the original Palmerston production in 2015, observes that “Michele has created a bloody good yarn told by delightful and lovable characters.
 This cheeky play has been seen all around the country so I am thrilled to present it for the first time in a Wellington professional theatre with an amazing cast in a sparkling new production."
 Newport also notes this is “a clever and affecting exploration about connection.
 How we as individuals - and as members of our apparently separate tribes - have a basic need to make social attachments in order to measure not only our present state of self, but to also hopefully create ongoing companionship.”